ObjectDB Database Search

 Server Configuration

-specifies how clients can connect to the server: The port attribute specifies a TPC port ... when connecting to the database (as explained in the JPA Overview section in chapter 3).
-The max attribute ... connections limit.
-The element The element has one attribute , path , which specifies the location
+to the server: The port attribute specifies the TCP port on which the server listens for new ... the connection URL string, as explained in the JPA Overview section.
+The max attribute specifies ... of connections.
+The element The element has one attribute , path , which specifies the location of ObjectDB

 Database Replication and Clustering